rstudio/ggvis/README.md

-# gigvis
+# ggvis

-The goal of gigvis is to makes it easy to describe interactive web graphics in
+The goal of ggvis is to makes it easy to describe interactive web graphics in
 R. It fuses the ideas of [ggplot2](http://github.com/hadley/ggplot2) and [shiny](http://github.com/rstudio/shiny), rendering graphics on the web with [vega](https://github.com/trifacta/vega) (so can draw on the canvas or using